sveinbjornt/KatSearch/README.md

 **Work in progress**

-Mac power-user app to quickly find files on entire HFS+/APFS volumes using the file system catalog.
+Mac power-user app to quickly find files on entire HFS+/APFS volumes by scanning the file system catalog.
+Unlike Spotlight, KatSearch only looks at filenames, not content.
+It also searches the entire file system, not just the parts Apple wants you to see.

-* Fast, native, modern macOS app
+* Fast, native, modern macOS app with a responsive, no-nonsense interface
-* Faster than comparable apps with similar functionality
-* Snappy, responsive no-nonsense interface with all the native bells and whistles
+* Can run with admin privileges to scan all files and folders on the volume irrespective of permissions
+* Ubiquitous drag and drop support and hooks into Finder actions
 * Free, open source software
-* Can run with admin privileges to search all files and folders on the system

 ## Downloads